 Citrus reticulata subsp. unshiu.
 The Owari satsuma is more cold-hardy than other citrus, with established trees surviving temperatures of 15 degrees.
 Owari satsumas are also slower growing than other mandarins, so they do very well on semi-dwarfing rootstock.
 The low, spreading growth habit of this citrus tree is charming, with slightly drooping leaves.
 And there's nothing more exciting in the gardening world than picking your very own mandarin orange, peeling the loose skin and enjoying the fruits of your labor.
 Fruit ripens in late fall through early winter.
 Trees are small as of November 2013, about 2' tall and 1/2" caliper trunk, not full yet but new growth is developing.
 Grown on dwarfing rootstock in 5 gal containers.
 TEMPORARILY OUT OF STOCK.

 |Gold Nugget Mandarin Tree 5 Gal|

 Citrus reticulata.
 Gold Nugget mandarin bears after Owari satsuma, extending the tangerine season through June.
 And it extends the season with a bang.
 Gold Nugget is marvelously flavorful and sweet, usually seedless, and easy to peel.
 Tree is more upright and vigorous than Owari, but shares the same cold hardiness, down to about 25 degrees F. Most recent introduction by UC Riverside in many years.
 Grown on dwarfing rootstock in 5 gal containers.
 New crop of trees is small but new growth developing, no fruit or flowers as of October 2013.
 Shipped in 3' x 1' x 1' braced containers.
-ONE PER CUSTOMER, PLEASE.
+OUT OF STOCK UNTIL SUMMER 2014.

 |Fukushu Kumquat Tree 5 Gal|